root080/RockPaperScissors/README.md

 3) For Windows, install Power Shell(recomended): https://aka.ms/powershell-release?tag=stable

-4.1) If you want to run this code on your MacOS Desktop/laptop, open UNIX terminal, run 'brew python3.8'(if you don't have already installed it).
-After this, the competitors need do write their names, and the program will ask you to input rock, paper or scissors(you can input r, p or s too)
+4.1) If you want to run this code on your MacOS Desktop/laptop, go to main branch and follow all steps mentioned in README.md

 4.2) For Linux distributions(Ubuntu, Debian, PopOS, Kali Linux) or Linux-Based terminals(Termux, Power Shell) open Linux terminal, type './rps.py'.
 After this, the competitors need do write their names, and the program will ask you to input rock, paper or scissors(you can input r, p or s too)